Maruf-Hasan1789/Maruf-Hasan1789/README.md

 #### Just another problem solver
 I'm Md.
 Mareful Hasan Maruf from Bangladesh.I am a fresh graduate looking for opporunities in backend development or mobile application development.
 I am an avid learner and problem solver.I have done some projects in Android,php,django and also a little bit of Machine Learning.

-Skills: C / C++ / Python / PHP / Android
+Skills: C / C++ / Python / PHP / Android /Java

-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning JavaScript